burkley/getting-and-cleaning-data/CodeBook.md

 Additional information on the data is available [here](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.names).

 ***
+***

 ### Variables

+The tidy data set includes both *time domain* and *frequency domain* variables.
+Time domain variables, prefixed with a "t", are either measurements or derived from measurements taken "in real time".
+This is the most natural way to think about measuring "real world events".
+Frequency domain variables, prefixed with a "f" are the result of *Digital Signal Processing* signal techniques.

 The following variables appear in the tidy data set: